harkive/HarkiveSurveyData/README.md

 This repository contains sample data gathered via the Harkive Music Listening Survey and R Scripts for basic analysis and visualisation.

 The sample data set contains 100 anonymised responses to the Harkive Music Listening Survey.
-Alongside responses to questions regarding age and gender, there are responses to 80 further Likert Scale questions about music listening.
+Alongside responses to questions regarding age and gender, there are responses to 86 further Likert questions about music listening.
+In the respoitory I have provided a document that lists/explains the questions contained within the survey.

 The original survey can be found at: http://www.harkive.org/h16-survey